 - If your camera can accept it, a hood for the lens is very helpful.
 Another item to consider is a circular polarizing filter.
 There is usually lots of bright sun, and it will help to use these to cut down glare and flare.

-- Cleaning supplies: A small microfiber cloth will be handy to have.
+- Cleaning supplies: A small microfiber cloth will be handy to have, and a LensPen is also crucial.
 With an interchangeable lens system, bring along a rocket blower too.
 There's plenty of dust around to get in your camera.

 - Batteries and charger!
 Make sure you have a backup battery set.
 Also make sure that your charger will work on non-USA electrical systems and that you have the proper adapter to let you plug it in.